Omniverse-Web3-Labs/omniverse-swap/pallets/omni-protocol/README.md

 ### Prerequisites

-Import the Omniverse Protocol module and types and add configuration with Omniverse Protocol traits into the `Config`.
+Import the Omniverse Protocol module and types and add configuration field with Omniverse Protocol traits into the `Config`.

 ### Simple Code Snippet